Tory Leadership Contender Kellie Leitch Says Court Painter Needs To Be ‘Dismantled’

 “People like me, who just do my artsy studio job and try to do my best for my bottom line and hopefully score a Heritage Moment on the TV set or some other new incomprehensible platform for the kids— I think I am as valuable to society as anybody else,” said Court Painter putting the last delicate brush stroke on yet another masterwork.

-He says the independent advisory board that recommended five people for each vacancy, “definitely didn’t think inside the paint box.”
+He says the independent advisory board that recommended five people for each vacancy, “definitely didn’t think outside the paint box.”

-“There’s a lot of people out here in the art studios of the Great Dominion however not with my qualifications or who own a hawk to deal with the studio rats..”
+“There’s a lot of people out here in the art studios of the Great Dominion however not with my qualifications or who possess a hawk to deal with the studio rats..”

 “If there’s ever a time in history that someone like me could have a shot, it would be now,” Court Painter sputtered aggressively.
 “From what they picked, it doesn’t seem like it is.”